 - Competitive pay.

-- Many perks including annual flight allowances, advanced salary, and even health insurance!
+- If you choose to teach from their offices, there are many perks including annual flight allowances, advanced salary, and even health insurance!

 - Course materials provided.